unknownKade/dev_note/2. study/Architecture/Web Architecture.md

 ### Layered Architecture
+Commonly used 3-tier layered architecture.
+Use a
 - Presentation Layer
 - Logic
 - Data
 ### Hexagonal Architecture
-A clean architecture using ports and adapters
+A clean architecture using ports and adapters for interaction.